city

 Nicholas G. Gounaris is a skilled trial lawyer and founding partner of Gounaris Abboud law firm.
 He provides clients of the firm with competent legal representation and focuses his law practice in the areas of DUI Defense, Criminal Defense, Family Law Issues, Federal Criminal Law and Personal Injury cases.

 Like the laws of every other state in the U.S., Ohio law requires people to stop at an accident scene.
-The numbers referenced above clearly show that many people do not.
+The number referenced above clearly shows that many people do not, and although drivers have the option of adding personal injury protection insurance coverage, not everyone can afford this.
+This can leave drivers with serious expenses.

-Leaving the Scene of an Accident in Ohio
+Is It Illegal to Leave the Scene of an Accident in Ohio?

 Available 24/7 & Obligation-Free